Last updated 24th September

 In normal your times you may already have a lovely network of help and support for your parents.
 Hopefully this will continue throughout this time, though it is recommended that as few people as possible are in contact with older people..
 Identify a neighbour/person locally who could become your “proxy” – someone who can keep an eye out and help with shopping, meds, and other needs when you are not there..

-You are now able to visit your elderly relatives in their home, though you should maintain social distancing unless you have formed a support bubble.
+You are only able to visit your elderly relatives in their home, if they are a part of your support bubble.
+If they are classed as vulnerable, you should maintain social distancing and wear a mask.

 Carers can continue to visit if they carry out daily tasks such as bathing, washing and food preparation.
 But they must follow the distancing rules: regular handwashing, wearing masks and gloves if necessary.
 For more general visits, please remind your parents to: